What is personal injury protection?

 - Lost wages if you or your passengers are injured and can't work

 - Household services such as childcare, house cleaning, or yard work

 - Disability and rehab costs

 - Death benefit (paid to your family if you're in a fatal car accident)

-Personal injury protection coverage takes care of medical bills for you and anyone covered on your policy.
-In some states, non-medical benefits, such as coverage for lost wages, household services, and disability, will protect you, your passengers, and family members in your household, even if they're not on your policy.
+Personal injury protection coverage can take care of medical bills for you and anyone covered on your policy.
+In some states, non-medical benefits, such as coverage for lost wages, household services, and disability, can protect you, your passengers, and family members in your household, even if they're not on your policy.